 Gregory Juno 24 hydration pack for women

 In terms of wearability, the Gregory Juno 24 is extremely comfortable.
 The entire back panel, shoulder harness, and waistbelt have flexible foam and Vaporspan ventilation technology.
-There is also a great deal of adjustability in the suspension.
+There’s also a great deal of adjustability in the suspension.

 Fave feature: All the pockets really are handy.
-Being able to pack little extras can make a world of difference in helping you get through those last couple of miles.
+Being able to pack little extras like favorite snacks or headphones can make a world of difference in getting through those last few miles.

 Minor complaint: The Juno 24 inexplicably doesn’t include a water reservoir.
 At this price point, it certainly should.